 Level Descriptors describe in general terms the expected outcomes you will achieve at each level of study as you progress through your programmes.
 They describe the relative demand, complexity, depth of learning and learner autonomy associated with a particular level of learning and achievement.
 The University's Level Descriptors are aligned to the national Framework for Higher Education Qualifications (FHEQ) and are a key mechanism for ensuring the academic standards of the University's provision.

-At Level 6: (Usually Year 3 undergraduate), you will be able to demonstrate that you have the ability:
+At Level 7 (Usually Master's level), you will be able to demonstrate that you have the ability: